PeekLeon/gitlab-var-manager-vscode/README.md

 ### Remove variables from Gitlab project

-Use this command : `Gitlab Del Variables`
+Command : `Gitlab Del Variables`

 Choose your Git project and indicate whether you'd like to create a backup.
 If you opt for a backup, specify the JSON file to retrieve your variables from the GitLab project.
 Following that, you can choose the scope of environments you wish to delete.

+### Generate JSON File

+Command : `Gitlab Generate json variables file`

+This command generates a JSON file containing the environment variables used in the currently open VSCode editor.
+You can select a custom path to save the generated JSON file.

 ## Configuration